Get A Quote

 NM-B Cable

-These cables are non-metallic, flexible and the most common form of residential electrical wiring.
-The NM-B cable is only meant for indoor use where it’s not exposed to moisture or direct heat.
-NM-B cable should not be run outside of the walls but rather behind them or inside floor cavities or ceilings.
-Within a building, these cables are commonly used to run power to lights and appliances.
+These cables are non-metallic, flexible, and the most common form of residential electrical wiring.
+The NM-B cable is only meant for indoor use without exposure to moisture or direct heat.
+It should not be run outside of the walls but rather behind them or inside floor cavities or ceilings.
+These cables are commonly used within a building to run power to lights and appliances.
 NM-B cables are often insulated with polyvinyl chloride (PVC) or rubber.

 NM-B Cable